Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="trigger-tasker-task"></a>
 ### Trigger Tasker Task
 If you have [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) installed on your device, you can use this function to trigger one of its tasks.
-Pass in the name of the task as the first parameter, and optionally an object containing some key-value pairs to pass along as local variables as the second argument.
+Pass in the name of the task as the first argument, and optionally an object containing some key-value pairs to pass along as local variables as the second argument.

 ```js
 triggerTaskerTask('doStuff');